tannerkoza-auburn/nav-hw/README.md

 # nav-hw

-This repository contains all homework related to the Principles of Navigation (MECH 6970) course at Auburn University.
+nav-hw contains all homework related to the Principles of Navigation (MECH 6970) course at Auburn University.

 ## Usage